New Updatable Configurations

 (Note: the "/" at the end of "Whatever.tblk/", "Contents/", and "Resources/" is used to indicate that they are folders.
 The "/" must not be included in the name of the folder.)

 The "Contents" and "Resources" folders and the "Info.plist" and "config.ovpn" files must have those exact names, but the "whatever.tblk" may have any name as long as it has a ".tblk" extension.
-When the user's configuration is updated, the update will keep the name of the user's configuration; it will not change the name of the user's configuration to the name of the .tblk.
+When the user's configuration is updated, the update will keep the name of the user's configuration; it will not change the name of the user's configuration.
 (The user may have changed the name of the configuration and the supplier of updates would not know about such a change.)
 Similarly, if the configuration being updated is in a folder, the updated configuration will remain in that folder.
-(The user may have moved the configuration into a folder and the supplier of updates would not know about such a change.)
+(The user may have moved the configuration into a folder or changed the name of a folder the configuration is already in and the supplier of updates would not know about such a change.)

 All other files associated with the configuration, such as key and certificate files and scripts, must be in the "Resources" folder.

 If a file (such as

 (That's because the "update" being done with a computer administrator's authorization is not really an "update", it is an "installation", and completely replaces the old configuration with the new one.)

 Creating a .zip File

 You can create config.tblk.zip in Finder by right-clicking (or Control-clicking) on the .tblk and selecting "Compress...", then renaming the file to "config.tblk.zip".
 (The name of the .zip file that will be created is the name of the .tblk with ".zip" added at the end, so unless it is named "config.tblk", you must rename the .zip file to "config.tblk.zip" before uploading it to your webserver.)

 You can also create a .zip using the command line: